djeada/Linux-Notes/notes/file_system.md

 | <i>/home</i> | Each user's home directory has personal file space.
 Each directory is named after the user's login. |
 | <i>/etc</i> | system configuration |
 | <i>/dev</i> | info about hardware devices |

+<h2>Second Extended File System (ext2)</h2>

+* Maximum file size: 2 TB
+* Maximum volume size: 4 TB
+* File name size: 255 characters
+* Supports: POSIX permissions and compression
+* If a system shuts down unexpectedly, it takes an EXTREMELY LONG TIME to recover.

+<h2>Second Extended File System (ext3)</h2>

+* Does everything ext2 does (you can upgrade 2 to 3).
+* It comes with a journal (before making a transaction it will describe it in the journal and mark it as incomplete).
+It is a lifesaver.
+* Security over slightly slower I/O actions.

+<h2>Reiser File System </h2>

+* Uses journaling.
+* Maximum file size: 8 TB
+* Maximum volume size: 16 TB
+* Faster than ext2 and ext3.

+<h2>Fourth Extended File System (ext4)</h2>

+* Maximum file size: 16 TB
+* Maximum volume size: 1 exabyte
+* Maximum number of files: 4 billion
+* Maximum file name length: 255 characters
+* Uses a journal.